armandocomellas1/redux-add-bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# Bookstore: add reducers and actions
+# Bookstore: Use Redux in React components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).